BBC Jam

 BBC Jam (formerly known as BBC Digital Curriculum) was an online educational service operated by the BBC from January 2006 to 20 March 2007.
-The service was available free across the United Kingdom offering multi-media educational resources.
+The service was available free across the United Kingdom, offering multimedia educational resources.
 Jam was the BBC's provision for the Digital Curriculum, an initiative launched by the British Government to provide computer-based learning in UK schools, and had a budget of £150 million.
-The service was shut down due to a legal challenge concerning fair trading by the BBC.
+The service was shut down following a legal challenge concerning its impact on fair competition.

 Content

 The content of the service was connected with the National Curriculum for schools in England, Wales, Scotland and Northern Ireland.
 It covered school subjects such as maths, science, literacy, geography, business studies and languages, and was designed to provide free, independent computer-based learning for school children.

-The service was required to support users with disability by incorporating accessibility features such as audible text, subtitles on videos etc. There were also subjects which were translated into Welsh, Scottish Gaelic and Irish.
+The service was required to support users with disabilities by incorporating accessibility features such as audible text and video subtitles.
+There were also subjects which were translated into Welsh, Scottish Gaelic and Irish.